FreeMathBooks/free-math-books-collection/Algebra-Trigonometry/ReadMe.md

 # 📉 Algebra and Trigonometry Collection

-Welcome to the Calculus resources folder.
+Welcome to the Algebra and Trigonometry resources folder.

 Here you can find general textbooks as well as specialized sub-categories.
 * 📖 *Visit our* **[Algebra & Trigonometry Main Library](https://freemathematicsbooks.com/A.aspx?Id=Precalculus)** *online*
 * 📖 *Website* **[FreeMathematicsBooks.com](https://freemathematicsbooks.com)** *online*